Mendocino County Court Records

 Accessing civil records:

-All public civil cases are available for remote viewing through re:SearchCA, including by non-parties.
-Users can search by case number or party name and view filed documents, hearing dates, and case events.
+All publicly available civil cases can be viewed remotely through re:SearchCA, including by non-parties.
+Search by case number or party name to view filed documents, hearing dates, and case events.
 Documents can be purchased and downloaded at $0.50 per page.

-For documents not available on re:SearchCA, submit the Research Request form (MMC-900) to the clerk’s office with applicable fees.
+For documents not available on re:SearchCA, submit the Research Request form (MMC-900) with applicable fees.

 Filing fees and forms:

 The court publishes a fee schedule covering filing and appearance fees for all civil case types.
-Litigants who cannot afford court fees may submit a fee waiver request at no charge — forms are available in the forms packets section.
+If you can't afford court fees, you can submit a fee waiver application at no charge — forms are available in the forms packets section.
 Standard Judicial Council forms can be downloaded from the California Courts forms website, and Mendocino-specific local forms are published separately.

 Tentative rulings: